bxparks/acetimepy/README.md

 * Python 3.7 or newer

-To generate the `zonedbpy` TZ database:
+To generate the `zonedb` TZ database:

 * [AceTimeTools](https://github.com/bxparks/AceTimeTools)